 We encourage stakeholders to submit comments on Appendices 1, 2, and 3 of the TEFCA.
 Comments are due on June 17, 2019.

-- Download the draft Trusted Exchange Framework [PDF - 1 MB]
+- Download the Trusted Exchange Framework and Common Agreement Draft 2 [PDF - 2.3 MB]

 - View press release about the draft Trusted Exchange Framework

 - View blog post on the Health IT Buzz Blog